Have you Been Charged with Arson in the Second Degree?

 Penalty for Arson in the Second Degree in Georgia

 A person convicted of arson in the second degree in Georgia shall be punished by a fine of no more than $25,000 or by a prison term between one and ten years, or both.

 Furthermore, it will be a felony conviction, which carries far-reaching consequences.
 Having a felony conviction can make it difficult to find employment, obtain credit, buy a house, and will result in a loss of voting rights.

 It was accidental: Evidence proving that the damage was done without the knowledge of harming or intending to harm would be greatly beneficial to your case.

 The damage was not done by fire or explosive: Second-degree arson requires that the destruction is done by fire or explosive.
 If there is proof that the property was not damaged by one of those ways, then you cannot be guilty of arson.
 However, you could still be guilty of another crime.

 I was not the one to damage the property: You do not have to be the one who actually damages the property to be convicted of second-degree arson.
 If there is proof that you encouraged, hired, counseled, aided, caused, or advised another to damage the property that will be sufficient.

 A conviction for arson in any degree comes with significant consequences.
 You need legal assistance from the very beginning in order to have a chance at winning your case.
-The office of Lawson and Berry has over 50 combined years of criminal defense experience, and their attorneys are some of Georgia's best.
+The office of Lawson and Berry has over 50 combined years of criminal defense experience, and their second-degree arson attorneys in Georgia are top-rated.
 They are here to answer any questions you may have and to defend you to the best of their ability.
 Contact us today for a free case evaluation.
 Remember a charge is not the same as a conviction so do not give up on your case.